Aether CLI

 Next

 Use the docs for commands.
-Use the product model to decide whether Aether belongs in the flow.
+Use the workflow to decide where Aether CLI fits.